derf/zlib-deflate-nostdlib/README.md

 ## Requirements

 RAM usage excludes the space needed for input and output buffer.
-Numbers rounded up to the next multiple of 64B for ROM and 16B for RAM to account for variations in compiler optimizations.
+Numbers rounded up to the next multiple of 16B.

 | Architecture | ROM | RAM
 | :--- | ---: | ---: |